Expand To Show Full Article

 Newhailes Estate.
 Address: Musselburgh, EH21 6RY.
 Distance: 2 miles.
 9-minute drive.

-It is managed by the National Trust for Scotland which keeps the house open for guided tours and maintains the gardens for self-guided walks.
+Newhailes is a category A listed building built in the 18th century for the wealthy Dalrymple family.
+The National Trust for Scotland is in charge of managing it and keeps the house available for guided tours as well as for self-guided walks in the gardens.
 The house contains one of the largest private libraries in Europe.

 Who lives in Inveresk Lodge?